dCache/dcache/docs/TheBook/src/main/markdown/config-srmmanager.md

 Storage Resource Managers (SRMs) are middleware components whose function is to provide dynamic space allocation and file management on shared storage components on the Grid.

-The SRM service in dCcahe is split between a front end `srm` and a backend `srmmanager` cell for scalability.
+The SRM service in dCache is split between a front end `srm` and a backend `srmmanager` cell for scalability.
 To instantiate the SRM service both cells need to be started, not necessarily on the same host.